johanneskastl/immich_podman_quadlets_vagrant_libvirt_ansible/README.md

 1. Make sure the git submodules are fully working by issuing `git submodule init && git submodule update`
 1. Run `vagrant up`
-1. Open the URL that Ansible printed out at the end of the provisioning.
-The URL looks something like `http://192.168.2.13:2283` (where `192.168.2.13` is your VM's IP address).
+1. Open the URL that Ansible printed out at the end of the provisioning (in a private browser window).
+The URL looks something like `https://immich.192.168.2.13.sslip.io` (where `192.168.2.13` is your VM's IP address).
+1. You should see a warning, as Traefik is using a self-signed certificate, that your browsers does not recognize and trust.
+1. Accept the warning and you should see the default Nginx welcome page.
 1. Party!

 ## Cleaning up